Skip These Seoul Food ‘Classics’ — Here’s Where to Actually Eat

 Jongno 3-ga District (Near Jongno 3-ga Station)

-3. Skip Myeongdong entirely unless you need to buy makeup.
-Genuinely not worth even a snack stop.
-Go to a neighborhood you’re staying in instead.
+3. Skip Myeongdong unless you need makeup.
+Not even for a snack.
+Hit your local neighborhood instead.

-4. Ask your Airbnb host or hotel concierge for the pojangmacha tent location nearest you.
+4. Ask your Airbnb host for the nearest pojangmacha.
 Not the famous one.
 The closest one.
-That’s your dinner plan.
+Dinner solved.

-Stop eating the tourist version of Seoul and start eating Seoul.
-Your palate—and your wallet—will thank you.
+Stop eating the tourist version of Seoul.
+Start eating Seoul.
+Your taste buds—and budget—will notice.

 Similar Posts